printer130/notes/src/content/trip/obfuscation.md

 title: 'Obfuscation'
 description: 'Evasion with Shellter, obfuscation PowerShell Code.'
 pubDate: 'May 12 2023'
-heroImage: '/asd.png'
 slug: 'trip/obfuscation'
 ---

-**_Obfuscation:_** Reorganizes code in order to make it harcer to analyze or RE.
+- **_Obfuscation:_** Reorganizes code in order to make it harcer to analyze or RE.

-**_Encoding:_** Is a process involving changing data into a new format using a scheme.
+- **_Encoding:_** Is a process involving changing data into a new format using a scheme.
 Enconding is a reversible process; data can be encoded to a new format and decoded to its original format.

-**_Packing:_** Generate executables with new binary structure with a smaller size and therefore provides the payload with a new signature.
+- **_Packing:_** Generate executables with new binary structure with a smaller size and therefore provides the payload with a new signature.

-**_Crypters:_** Encrypts code or payloads and decrypts the encrypted code in memory.
+- **_Crypters:_** Encrypts code or payloads and decrypts the encrypted code in memory.
 The decryption key/function is usually stored in a stub.

 ```bash
 apt install shellter -y